Skip to content

 Inflation and Deflation

 In tokenomics, increases and decreases in the circulating coin supply are called inflation and deflation, respectively.
-Hence, the interplay between the volume of minted coins (as Workers’ rewards) and burned coins (as base transaction fees) determines whether the system experiences inflation or deflation.
+Hence, the interplay between the volume of minted coins (as Coordinators’ rewards) and burned coins (as base transaction fees) determines whether the system experiences inflation or deflation.
 Despite the high annualized reward rate at the outset of the system with a total stake of 6.6 million coins, the percentage of the minted amount of the total supply is insignificant – 0.2%.
-However, as the number of Workers grows, this percentage gradually increases, leading to an annual inflation rate of 7.7% when 9.6 billion WATER are staked.
+However, as the number of Validators grows, this percentage gradually increases, leading to an annual inflation rate of 7.7% when 9.6 billion WATER are staked.

 In addition, the number of transactions per second has a significant impact on the inflation/deflation process.
 With a higher block occupancy, a deflationary trend can occur, since as more transactions take place, more coins are burned as transaction fees, which can help offset the inflationary effects resulting from the creation of new coins.